milovdpas/opa_harries_herinneringen/MOSAIC_ARCHITECTURE.md

 ---

-*This architecture ensures a beautiful, meaningful mosaic that honors Opa Harry while being technically feasible.*
+*This architecture ensures a beautiful, meaningful mosaic that honors Opa Harrie while being technically feasible.*